dscho/pagefind-xkcd-demo/content/comics/2024-12-27-lasering-incidents.md

   I still don't know how the police found my compound where I ran an illegal searchlight depot/covert blimp airfield/fireworks testing range.
 img: https://imgs.xkcd.com/comics/lasering_incidents_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon.}}

-[In a single comic panel that has a black background, there is a glowing green laser beam that starts in the upper left of the panel and ends near the lower right.
-An arrow in the label is pointing to a point that has spikes of green light glowing out.
-The label is in green and written alongside the laser beam.]
+[In a black panel there is a glowing green laser beam that starts in a green starburst at the lower right part and exits the panel near the upper left corner.
+Green text is written along the laser line and where the text ends a small green arrow is pointing to the starburst from where the laser light emanates.]

-<u>Someone is committing a federal crime right here→</u>
+<span style="color:#32CD32">Someone is committing a federal crime right here →</span>

 [Caption below the panel:]